ahl27/ahl27.github.io/_posts/2025-04-11-exolabel-full.md

 | 3,500,903 | 937,020,456 | 15:17 | 380 MB | 29.9 GB |

 Accuracy benchmarks are forthcoming.
 Anecdotally, it produces pretty good results.
 For reference, [HipMCL](https://doi.org/10.1093/nar/gkx1313) required 240 cores and 15TB of unified RAM to process a similar sized network to ExoLabel's final trial (with roughly 3.5M nodes, 700M directed edges) in 30 min.
 MCL scales quadratically so it's not the most fair comparison, but it is the standard approach in the field.

+That's the high-level view of ExoLabel.
+We first read the input data into a CSR format on disk, and then we use fast label propagation, querying the CSR table for relevant data when we process each node.
+Doing that in an efficient way results in pretty good runtime -- not as good as a completely in-memory algorithm with access to infinite RAM, but much better than a limited machine that has to rely on swap.
+The next section will detail all the nitty-gritty, so if you're not interested in that, feel free to stop reading here.

 ## Deep Dive: How does it *really* work?